The Saga of Life

 As the parents met their children during the intermission I accompanied my daughter to trace the boy with the help of the security personnel who took no time to identify the boy ambling alone near the porch of the school building, knowing full well unlike other examinees that nobody would be around to give him the much needed company and encouragement at that momentous time of his life.
 He looked to be a typical impoverished village lad with eyes his most striking feature.
 We took him aside and handed over the packet.
 He opened it shyly and we could observe puffed rice and a kind of cake of molasses had been sent for lunch.
 As utter embarrassment was writ large on his face he could not be easily persuaded to share the elaborate meal I had for my daughter.

 The tiffin over, I told him “How have you prepared yourself for the examination?” when he looked very flustered but replied gradually “ I do not have any time during the day for studies as I have to somehow attend school and assist my father in his business.
 I study at night only when my parents are asleep and I can use entirely the only lamp we possess”.
 My daughter was visibly shaken by such account of sorrowful existence she never imagined provoking me to ask again “What does your mother do?” when he said ”She is a domestic help in some houses but prepares our meals”.
-I was totally dumbstruck listening to his miserable life and his firm resolution to continue studies nevertheless.
+I was totally dumbstruck listening to him narrating the sad tale of his miserable life and his firm resolution to continue studies nevertheless.

 He was soon found to open his notes to quickly glance through during the short recess period.
 I stopped chipping in again lest it should disturb him as he was deeply immersed in his papers.
 I left the place with my daughter allowing him to study and complete the second half of the examination with last minute touches as he must have needed further studies.